If you are an effective leader, you are constantly looking for ways to help your team develop.

-Not really: with large, active communities, coding errors are identified and rectified quickly
+Not really: with large, active communities, errors are identified & rectified quickly

-The community contributors are typically very passionate about their work - free or paid
+The community contributors are typically passionate about their work - free or paid

-The activities are coordinated centrally, with QA teams checking community contributions
+Activities are coordinated centrally, QA teams check community contributions

 This means that the quality of the code is potentially higher